Smilax balearica (Willk. ex A.DC.) Burnat & Barbey

 The flowers have a heavy sweet perfume[

-A dioecious species - both male and female forms must be grown if fruit and seed are required.
+Dioecious.
+Male and female plants must be grown if seed is required.

 Young shoots - raw or cooked as a vegetable[